fubinf/sedrila/docs/instructors.md

 corresponding submissions at the same time.
 Working with more than four directories at once is hardly practical.

+When `sedrila` starts, it will `git pull` the repo and remove all entries from 'submission.yaml' that do not say "CHECK", unless you have worked on the so-created 'submission.yaml' already and not committed that work.

+`sedrila` then provides a simple menu-driven command loop offering tools for marking submission items as accepted or rejected:
+  - a webapp (used in the browser and usually the nicest choice)
+  - calling your text editor for doing it manually
+  - committing+pushing the result when you are done

+Several assumptions about the SeDriLa in question are built into the webapp.
+In particular:

+- The underlying SeDriLa prescribes submission filenames and directory structure precisely, so that the directory trees can be merged naturally and corresponding files identified easily.
+- For many or most submission files, their basename (without the suffix) will be the name of the corresponding task, so that viewer can read `submission.yaml` and then identify (and mark) most of those files in the directory tree that are relevant for the current submission.

+Based on this, the webapp presents a joint virtual filesystem formed by merging the contents of several students working directories, points out which students have submitted which tasks, and (at the file level) allows viewing pairwise differences between two students' exemplars of the same file.

 ### 2.3 Protocol checking

 For tasks that require command-line execution logs (`.prot` files), `sedrila` provides automated